google/cadvisor/docs/runtime_options.md

---http_digest_realm="localhost": HTTP digest file for the web UI (default "localhost") --listen_ip="": IP to listen on, defaults to all IPs --port=8080: port to listen (default 8080)
+--http_digest_realm="localhost": HTTP digest file for the web UI (default "localhost") --listen_ip="": IP to listen on, defaults to all IPs --port=8080: port to listen (default 8080) --url_base_prefix=/: optional path prefix aded to all resource URLs; useful when running cAdvisor behind a proxy. (default /)
 ```

 ## Local Storage Duration